It Couldn't Happen Here: Related media

 The music video for the single "Always on My Mind" is a compilation of clips from the film.

 The Variety Club Remix of the Saint Etienne single "Avenue" samples dialogue from the film.
-Saint Etienne are known for their fondness of the band, having sampled numerous Pet Shop Boys songs.
+Saint Etienne are known for their admiration of the band, having sampled numerous Pet Shop Boys songs.

 Home video

-It Couldn't Happen Here was available on VHS, but this has now been discontinued.
-A Laserdisc release was also available in the U.S. and Japan, but this has also been discontinued.
+It Couldn't Happen Here was released on VHS and on Laserdisc in the U.S. and Japan.

 A dual format limited edition DVD and Blu-ray disc was released in the U.K. on 15 June 2020 by the British Film Institute.
-It has seven special features, including audio commentary by director Jack Bond, James Dillon and Simon Archer, a 27-minute interview with Jack Bond discussing the making of the film titled "West End Boy", an interview with choreographer Arlene Phillips, the full-length promotional music video of "Always on My Mind", a 48-page digibook, image gallery and original theatrical trailer.
+It has seven special features, including audio commentary by director Jack Bond, James Dillon and Simon Archer, a 27-minute interview with Jack Bond discussing the making of the film titled West End Boy, an interview with choreographer Arlene Phillips, the full-length promotional music video of "Always on My Mind", a 48-page digibook, image gallery and original theatrical trailer.
 This release is now out of print.

-The limited edition will be followed by a standard release, replacing the exclusive digibook packaging with a normal Blu-ray case, on 20 July 2020.
+The limited edition was followed by a standard release, replacing the exclusive digibook packaging with a normal Blu-ray case, on 20 July 2020.